Student Learning Objectives

 - Conduct an informational interview or job-shadowing experience.
 Address the following:

 - Who did you interview/shadow?
 Provide his or her name, job title, place of work (company/institution), location, and contact information (email, phone number, and address).

 - What is this particular career/profession like today?
 Include a general description, as well as any educational expectations and necessary qualifications.
 (250 words minimum.)

 - What will the career/profession be like in the future (in 5-10 years)?
 (250 words minimum.)

 - How do your interests, abilities, and values match up with the requirements of this career now?
 How will they match up in the future?
 (250 words minimum.)

 - What did you learn from the interview/job shadowing experience?
 (250 words minimum.)

-Step 4.
-Report your findings in ePortfolio.
-Follow the instructions (in green) in ePortfolio to submit your assignment.*
+- Report your findings in your ePortfolio Course Binder.
+Follow the Student Instructions (in green) in ePortfolio to submit your assignment.